 Courts in Dallas reopened on June 29, but 5 days later closed again until July 17 without any explanation.
 A record number of coronavirus cases are reported in Texas, and the state governor has warned that everyone may have to return to blocking mode to gain control of the situation.

-In San Diego, where there was also a surge in cases of coronavirus, the trial was due to open on July 6, but the discovery was postponed for two weeks - again without explanation.
+In San Diego, which has also seen a spike in coronavirus cases, the court was supposed to open on July 6, but the opening was postponed for two weeks - again without explanation.

 Hearings on detained immigrants were suspended in March due to a public health crisis, although courts in detention centers continued to operate on a limited basis.